 What Bloomberg, Massachusetts and Rhode Island are doing is a good start, but American mothers need stronger public policies to promote breast-feeding.
 Our government is the nation’s biggest purchaser of infant formula, offering it through the federal Women, Infants and Children program to the most disenfranchised moms—who are also among those who could benefit the most from nursing.

 Breast-feeding shouldn’t be only for the wealthy who have the luxury to take time off from work without pay.
-It’s time for the American government to stop buying formula and instead require employers to provide new moms with a private place to pump.
-It should mandate and finance paid leave for all new parents.
-If we prioritized young families over corporate interests, as is done in Scandinavia, we could find the resources to fund this kind of program.
+It’s time for the American government to stop buying formula.
+Instead, our government should require employers to provide new moms with a private place to pump.
+We should mandate and finance paid leave for all new parents.
+If we prioritized young families over corporate interests, as they do in Scandinavia, we could find the resources to fund this kind of program.

 With a system that makes breast-feeding so difficult, women who don’t breastfeed shouldn’t feel guilty—they should feel angry.